sgmurphy/wordpress-plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.7.1 =
+* Fixed potential security issue in the language switcher
+* Fixed floating language switcher appearance when displaying only flags on sites with many languages
+* Minor UI tweaks in TranslatePress settings

 = 2.7.0 =
 * Fixed issue with Exclude only certain paths advanced option on subfolder path installs
 * Improved Error Manager by outputting the entire failed query